GeorgiKeranov/e-commerce-shop-back-end/README.md

 ## Functionalities

 The project has authentication system with JWT (Json Web Token).\
-Customers can register add products to their cart and then purchase them.
+Customers can register, login, add products to their cart and then purchase them.

 There are two roles for users:
 - Admin.
 Their role can: